pitfail/pitfail-reports/report3/func_reqs.rst

 Flow of Events for Main Success Scenario:
         1. → *Player* requests a view of their *portfolio*.
-        2. ← *System* checks for authentication and when it does not exsist (a) runs the authentication (UC-18).
+        2. ← *System* checks for authentication and when it does not exist (a) runs the authentication (UC-18).
 Checks for a associated *user* in the system and when there is none runs (b) user creation (UC-19).
         3. ← *System* requests the information about the user's portfolio for